JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/On_Fuzzy_Thinking.md

 In the previous issue of Innerface we reviewed the work of David Bohm on quantum theory.
 Bohm believed that the Schrodinger wave function really determines a quantum potential representing active information which gives form to the motion of particles moving under their own energy.
 Physicist John Bell is the well known originator of Bell’s theorem, a ‘break-through’ step that provided the basis for empirical testing of non-local effects at the quantum level.
 Bell stated that Bohm’s papers (1952) were a revelation that helped him grasp the implications of quantum theory.
 In a recent review, David Albert said that Bohm’s theory accounts for all the unfathomable-looking behaviors of electrons every bit as well as the Copenhagen interpretation (Bohr).
 Moreover it is free of any of the metaphysical perplexities associated with quantum-mechanical superposition.

 How can a wave supply the information to guide particle behavior ? _The Urantia Book_ has these words: “_The interelectronic space of an atom is not empty.
-Throughout an atom this interelectronic space is activated by wavelike manifestations which are perfectly synchronized with electronic velocity and ultimatonic revolutions._” ([UB 42:8.2](/en/The_Urantia_Book/42#p8_2)) A strange statement indeed compared with 1935 thinking about Schrodinger’s wave function.
+Throughout an atom this interelectronic space is activated by wavelike manifestations which are perfectly synchronized with electronic velocity and ultimatonic revolutions._” (<a id="a40_332"></a>[UB 42:8.2](/en/The_Urantia_Book/42#p8_2)) A strange statement indeed compared with 1935 thinking about Schrodinger’s wave function.

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/Ken_Glasziou/On_Fuzzy_Thinking/005512.png">